belovrit/CS249/README.md

 We manually extracted 35 features based on the data given.
 And used LightGBM and XGBoost as our top level model.
 Then, a weighted average from these two models are combined as our final result.

 ## Running
-We have provided all the features .csv files in a google drive where you can download them and put them in corresponding folders.
+We have provided a data folder with all .csv files in a google drive.
+Please go ahead and download them and replace them with the project's ./data/ folder

-You can download them at [google drive](https://drive.google.com/open?id=1LSmh5qglsCY4lGjRYmhIpkYzn5GP6nDN)
+You can download the data from [google drive](https://drive.google.com/open?id=1LSmh5qglsCY4lGjRYmhIpkYzn5GP6nDN)

-#### Generate feature csv files (Optional, not recommended)

 ### Submit
 ```